mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 This study, which aims to CHAT principles to a novel learning context of relative instability, is a potentially helpful case study in this endeavour.

 <!-- "In CHAT/DBR, innovations for learning are ideally historicized, meaning that the designs leverage recognized practices in partner communities.
 At the risk of stating the obvious, historicizing design in this way demands a degree of knowledge of and legitimacy within the partner community that design-based researchers in the learning sciences/DBR tradition do not always take time to develop."  [@oneill_understanding_2016, p.499] -->

-#### Design narratives

-To address aspects of utility and replication of research,

-#### Existing gaps in concepts & critiques

-One critiques of AT is that the concepts are complex and the process unwieldy when putting into practice.

-A critique of 3GAT is its implementation via formative interventions, in the form of Change Laboratory is that the interventions are  not easily replicable.
-They are also context dependent, see critique on participtory design and limits in US context.

-#### Alternatives

-Alternatives include DBR & COP and Social Design Experiments

-- are they less theoretically heavy?
-- How do they differ?
-- what is the value of exploring these theories here?

-#### Synthesis

-Some elements of synthesis are emerging which address some of the existing gaps and incorporate some of the processes of alternatives.

-More recent conception of DBR and AT process such as formative interventions are working to align the approaches and mitigate against Engeström's initial critiques in a way which is explored in next section.
+#### Theoretical concepts of DBR used in this study

+This section outlines some concepts from DBR which I draw on in later chapters.

+**Design narratives**

+To address aspects of utility and replication of research and some of the challenges of representation in research outputs that Bakker cites, may be addresssed via the form of a design narrative [@hoadley_creating_2002-1].
+The concept of design narrative emerged within DBR as a way to communicate the important detail of context and detail of the emerging learning design [@hoadley_creating_2002-1; @brase_knowledge_2024; @bell_theoretical_2004].

+I propose, that the increasing alignment of DBR and CHAT interventions, may be  augmented by using the existing tool of design narratives [@brase_knowledge_2024] with systemic and analytical concepts provided by activity theory.

+For an example for such a design narrative using CHAT terms see the case study of in Cole and colleagues book on Fifth Dimension [@cole_fifth_2006].

+While this approach may help address the more general bias of reviewers of journals is noted by Bakker [@bakker_design_2018] the logisical problems fitting in the description of design process with the restriction.
+The format of this PhD thesis at least allows for a full exploration in Chapter 5.

+**Rapid iteration of learning resources**

+One of the key motivations of DBR approach is to produce educational research that has a high utility for practitioners through developing theory that is rooted in contextual practice and which can produce new pedagogies and resources [@cobb_design_2003].

+The rapid change of learning materials based on quick feedback suits this development of a novel learning design.

-### An operationalised example of Activity Theory concepts in context
+## An operationalised example of Activity Theory concepts in context

 To situate the learner at this stage, concepts explored within the context of this study.